srijiths/Web-Pagination-Finder/README.md

 Please make sure to pass the latest re directed url to NextPage FInder.

-Check out the SampleUsage.java class
+Check out the SampleUsage.java class or you can run it in command line

+MAVEN_OPTS="-Xms256m -Xmx2000m" mvn exec:java -Dexec.mainClass=com.sree.textbytes.nextpage.SampleUsage

 Concept taken from Readability project.